alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 The experimental data used in this article come from the spherical sliding isolation system dataset published on Zenodo by Yang, Lin, Chang, and Huang.
 The corresponding research paper was published in *Earthquake Spectra* and studies the response of a spherical sliding isolation system subjected to pulse-like ground motions.
 The original study has shown that, for an isolation system, acceleration or average spectral acceleration alone cannot sufficiently explain the measured isolation displacement; velocity pulse, pulse period, and the effective period of the isolation system should all be included in the analysis.

 This article follows the data and problem awareness of that study and further introduces the viewpoint of Quantum Structural Mechanics (QSM): structural response can be read not only as a relationship between stiffness and displacement, but also as a process of energy flow, topological channeling, and interface exchange.
-Therefore, this article combines input acceleration and velocity into input-side power-potential flow and observes its relationship with interface work, isolation displacement, and Frequency-Group Manifestation.
+Therefore, this article combines input acceleration and velocity into input-side power flow and observes its relationship with interface work, isolation displacement, and Frequency-Group Manifestation.

 ### References